 How to set up an eCommerce Store

 We’ll point out the essentials, the building blocks of eCommerce.
-There are many, many services which will bring more site visitors, conversions, and improve site usability, however for those just starting out, they’re nice to have, rather than essential, and as our infographic shows, there are just a few essentials.
+There are many, many services that will bring more site visitors, conversions, and improve site usability, however for those just starting out, they’re nice to have, rather than essential, and as our infographic shows, there are just a few essentials.
 Get those right and you have a solid foundation on which to grow.

 If you’re at the stage of setting up an eCommerce business, it’s likely you’ve already chosen which products you’re going to sell.
 Options are endless.
 You can manufacture your own products, under your own brand name, or manufacture your own products under a licence from a third party brand, common in the toy and gift markets.